DreamerDeLy/CryptosV/README.md

 - Vigener (UKR/EN, switch on go)
 - Atbash (UKR/EN, switch on go)

-Also all cipers support custom alphabets (except litorea).
+Also all ciphers support custom alphabets (except litorea).

 ## ToDo's
-- New cipers
+- New ciphers
 - Save settings to file
 - Bug fixes